"Battlefleet Gothic: Armada II" - Necron Escorts [Advanced Ship Guide]

 The Necrons have a number of special attributes that set them vastly apart from the other factions.
 To counter their lack of shields, they have the special repair related skills that basically are auto triggering emergency repairs that don't share cooldowns with other useful skills.
 The other half of their repairing features is the slow regeneration of hull points that allows Necron's to heal to a point, while reducing their max hitpoints to prevent situations where Necrons just kite until they're fully healed over and over.

-Reactive Hull: Immune to Fire.
-Yellow criticals heal after 60 seconds.
-Every 60 seconds, the ship repairs 1 turret and replenishes 1 troop.
+- Reactive Hull: Immune to Fire.
+Yellow criticals heal after 30 seconds.
+Every 30 seconds, the ship repairs 1 turret.

 DirgeClick thumbnail to view full-size

 Point Cost: 54